UoB-COMSM0110/2024-group-13/RequirementDesignDoc/BasicClassesAndOverallArchitecture.md

 For example, in some simple cases, map is a cell array, and cell holds items.

-Easy to find out whether a particular position is occupied, and by which item it is occupied.
+- Easy to find out whether a particular position is occupied, and by which item it is occupied.

-Difficult to list items or to retrieve a specific item.
+- Difficult to list items or to retrieve a specific item.

 ### item-oriented

 Items are managed by some list or hash.
 Item needs a position attribute.

+This method is what we've chosen.

-Easy to retrieve items.
+- Easy to retrieve items.

-Difficult to deal with spatial problems, e.g., what items are in the neighbour of a specific item.
+- Difficult to deal with spatial problems, e.g., what items are in the neighbour of a specific item.

 ### hybrid